Hoplitomeryx

-Hoplitomeryx is a genus of extinct deer-like ruminants which lived on the former Gargano Island during the Miocene and the Early Pliocene, now a peninsula on the east coast of South Italy.
+Hoplitomeryx is a genus of extinct deer-like ruminants which lived on the former Gargano Island during the Miocene and the Early Pliocene, now a peninsula on the east coast of Southern Italy.
 Hoplitomeryx, also known as "prongdeer", had five horns and sabre-like upper canines similar to a modern musk deer.

 Its fossilized remains were retrieved from the late 1960s onwards from reworked reddish, massive or crudely stratified silty-sandy clays (terrae rossae), which partially fill the paleo-karstic fissures in the Mesozoic limestone substrate and that are on their turn overlain by Late Pliocene-Early Pleistocene sediments of a subsequently marine, shallow water and terrigenous origin.
 In this way a buried paleokarst originated.

 The fauna from the paleokarst fillings is known as Mikrotia fauna after the endemic murid of the region (initially named "Microtia", with a c, but later corrected, because the genus Microtia was already occupied).
 Later, after the regression and continentalization of the area, a second karstic cycle started in the late Early Pleistocene, the neokarst, which removed part of the paleokarst fill.

 Description

-Hoplitomeryx was a deer-like ruminant with a pair of pronged horns above each orbit and one central nasal horn.
-Hoplitomerycids are not the only horned deer; before the appearance of antlered deer, members of the deer family commonly had horns.
-Another left-over of this stage is Antilocapra of North America, the only survivor of a once successful group related to Bovidae.

-The diagnostic features of Hoplitomeryx are: one central nasal horn and a pair of pronged orbital horns, protruding canines, complete fusion of the navicocuboid with the metatarsal, distally closed metatarsal gully, a non-parallel-sided astragalus, and an elongated patella.
+Hoplitomeryx was a small ruminant characterized by the presence of five horns, two in pairs above each orbit and one on the nasal bone, and of elongated canines similar to those of musk deer.
+Its skull is also characterized by a complete fusion of the navicocuboid with the metatarsal, a distally closed metatarsal gully, and a non-parallel-sided astragalus,.
+Its post-cranial anatomy is characterized by an elongated patella.